The 6 Best Ways to Capitalise on Eurovision Betting Odds

 Nothing spoke to the power of social media on Eurovision's betting markets quite like Iceland's 2020 (RIP) entry.
 The song was such a viral hit that many saw the cancelled event as a mere formality.

 The song was so popular, even before it was confirmed as the Icelandic entry, that celebs and Eurovision superfans alike were sharing their love for the absolute banger.
 Had the 2020 event gone ahead, the Iceland representative would surely have romped home and had the power of social media to thank for playing its part.

 So, if you're looking for betting trends to take advantage of, check out social media platforms, trends and hashtags to see what's generating social buzz.

 Avoid the UK and Ireland

-There’s really no value to be found here but we’ll entertain a look at the 1st-5th place market.
-The UK are 20/1 here while Ireland are 25/1 - but this is an absolute stretch to go for considering both countries poor performances in recent years.
-In fact, you’d probably have better luck with Ladbrokes’ ‘UK to finish last’ special at 3/1.
+There’s no value to be found here but we’ll entertain a look at the 1st-5th place market.
+The UK are 20/1 here while Ireland are 25/1 - but this is an absolute stretch to go for considering both countries' poor performances in recent years.
+You’d probably have better luck with Ladbrokes’ ‘UK to finish last’ special at 3/1.

 Sweden’s Record Indicates Value

 Sweden have won The Eurovision Song Contest 6 times, which is the second-most in history (ironically after Ireland’s 7).
 The Eurovision Song Contest's popularity in Scandinavia, as indicated by Sweden's record, shows no sign of waning Whenever one of these nations has a strong entrant, it's worth taking notice.
 Given Sweden's strong track record, you could do a lot worse than look at the Swedes for valuable Eurovision odds.